cogentcore/core/tensor/stats/glm/README.md

 # GLM = general linear model

-GLM contains results and parameters for running a [general linear model](https://en.wikipedia.org/wiki/General_linear_model) (wikipedia link), which is a general form of multivariate linear regression, supporting multiple independent and dependent variables.
+GLM contains results and parameters for running a [general linear model](https://en.wikipedia.org/wiki/General_linear_model), which is a general form of multivariate linear regression, supporting multiple independent and dependent variables.

 Make a `NewGLM` and then do `Run()` on a tensor [IndexView](../table/IndexView) with the relevant data in columns of the table.